misaelcrespo30/DriftFlow/README.md

 - `MIG_DIR` specifies where `.sql` migration files live (default `migrations`).
 - `SEED_DIR` specifies where JSON seed files live (default `seeds`).
 Both directories must exist when running migrations or seeds.

+If no `.env` file exists, `config.EnsureEnvFile` will create one using the defaults in `config.defaultEnv`.
+When a file is present but missing any of these keys, they are appended automatically with their default values.

 `loader.Load` uses the `MIG_DIR` value when called without a directory.

 ### Dynamic seed templates